-Bordges was clean, but then she met Darryn Surdam, 31, a drug pusher/user whom deals in Morphine, Methamphetamine and Xanax.
+Bordges was clean, but then she met Darryn Surdam, 31, a drug pusher/user who frequently dealt in Morphine, Methamphetamine, and Xanax.

-On March 5, 2014 Deputy Ellis and Deputy Robertson responded to the Royal Motel on South Pine in regards to a verbal altercation.
+On March 5, 2014, Marion County Sheriff’s Deputies, Ellis and Robertson, responded to the Royal Motel on South Pine in regards to a verbal altercation.

 Witnesses told Deputy Ellis that Surdam did throw the victim to the ground causing her to strike her head on concrete.